-The End year report was approved together with the integrated development plan and the Budget of the municipality on the 29 May 2023.
+The End year report was approved together with the integrated development plan and the Budget of the municipality on the 21 May 2024.

-3.4.1.19 REVIEWED ASSET REGISTER FOR WATER AND SANITATION INFRASTRUCTURE disposal.
-The uThukela asset register for water and sanitation is reviewed on annual basis.
-The recently updated register was approved on the 29 May 2023.
+3.4.1.19 REVIEWED ASSET REGISTER FOR WATER AND SANITATION INFRASTRUCTURE

 Assets management is given a serious attention that it deserves to improve it is prioritised and ensuring that councils assets are managed properly.
 Asset register for water and sanitation is in place.
 The municipality have a huge responsibility of reducing expenditure on non-essential assets and prioritising repairs and maintenance of municipal assets.